Hire top talent with Spatial Reasoning Tests

 Common uses of spatial test

 Recruiters commonly use the spatial reasoning test during the pre-employment process to predict the job performance of candidates and quickly narrow down the talent pool.
 Managers also use the spatial reasoning test to assess an employee's current capability and identify development opportunities.
-The test typically correlates with job performance in professions such as architecture, engineering, artistry and design.
+The test typically correlates with job performance in spatial reasoning jobs such as architecture, engineering, artistry and design.

 Benefits of spatial reasoning test